Abdulghani-Alhamwi/Simple-Islamic-Project/README.md

 - 📁 Easy to modify and expand

 ## How it works :
-You press start
+1 → You press Start.
-The counter runs
+2 → The counter runs.
-The app displays the current Tasbeeh phrase and increments until it completes the cycle
+3 → The current Tasbeeh phrase appears and the number increases.
+4 → When the count finishes, the app switches to the next phrase.
-A notification appears when the cycle finishes
+5 → A notification appears when the counter finishes to let you know the cycle is complete.